 The Planning Office is located at 5 County Complex Court, Suite 210, Prince William, VA 22192-9201.

-Zoning Office Contact Information: Phone: 703-792-8154 Fax: 703-792-4758 E-mail: email@example.com
+Zoning Administration Office Contact Information:

 Christopher Price, AICP

-David McGettigan, AICP Long Range Planning
+David McGettigan, AICP Long Range Planning Manager

 Community Development proactively promotes redevelopment in the County by linking and bridging land use planning, economic development, and other internal governmental functions.
-The three Redevelopment Overlay Districts are the primary focal areas for revitalization in the County.
-The program works alongside property owners, businesses, neighborhood groups, and government agencies to identify needs and resources, address barriers to redevelopment and to promote capital investment in the assemblage, development, and/or reuse of vacant underutilized buildings and properties.
+The three designated Redevelopment Overlay Districts are the primary focus areas for revitalization in the County.
+The program works with property owners, businesses, neighborhood groups, and other government agencies to identify needs and resources, address barriers to redevelopment and to promote capital investment in the assemblage, development, and/or reuse of vacant or underutilized buildings and properties.
 Community Development also manages Special Planning Projects such as the Potomac Communities Initiative and Potomac Communities Design Guidelines.

-Current Planning reviews and provides case management services for rezoning and special use permit applications from initial application acceptance to preparing reports with staff recommendations for presentation to the Planning Commission, and through final action by the Board of County Supervisors regarding the application.
-This division also responds to requests for land development documents and records associated with land development activities through the Records Center.
+Current Planning reviews and provides case management services for rezoning and special use permit applications from initial submission to preparing reports that include staff recommendations for presentation to the Planning Commission through final action by the Board of County Supervisors regarding the application.
+Current Planning also responds to requests for land development documents and records associated with land development activities through the Records Center.